WorldWideTelescope/worldwide-telescope-manual/content/earthplanetresearch/index.md

 +++

 WorldWide Telescope can be used by Earth scientists to study events on our own planet in some detail.
-The main feature for this purpose is the **Layer Manager**, which enables layers of data to be rendered on the 3D model of the Earth, where those layers are either static data such as boundaries (political boundaries, watersheds, tectonic plate boundaries, to name a few examples), or dynamic data reporting events on a time line (earthquakes, hurricanes,
+The main feature for this purpose is the {{ui(p="Layer Manager")}}, which enables layers of data to be rendered on the 3D model of the Earth, where those layers are either static data such as boundaries (political boundaries, watersheds, tectonic plate boundaries, to name a few examples), or dynamic data reporting events on a time line (earthquakes, hurricanes,